In Minority Neighborhoods, Knocking On Doors To Stop The Spread Of The Coronavirus

 Black Americans Bear The Brunt Of The COVID-19 Pandemic's Economic Impact

-Dr. Oliver Brooks, president of the National Medical Association, a group representing black physicians, says efforts like these are a good start.
+Dr. Oliver Brooks, president of the National Medical Association, a group representing Black physicians, said efforts like these are a good start.

 "It's really important, because literally right now, people are dying, so you need to have an acute response," Brooks said.

-But Brooks says preventing another crisis like this one will require substantial, systemic changes to improve access to food, housing, employment, and healthcare for people of color.
+But Brooks said preventing another crisis like this one will require substantial, systemic changes to improve access to food, housing, employment and health care for people of color.

 "We have to address the social determinants of health.
 That is what is putting us at higher risk for poor outcomes," he said.
 "It's the same old story, but that's what needs to be done."